L0615T1C5-216AC-9437/async-cn/README.md

 This is so the async list and settings are applied to all servers, *if* hosted on the same machine/instance/account.

 To edit settings, use the server-commands provided.
-[core-cn](https://github.com/L0615T1C5-216AC-9437/core-cn) is reccommended in order view and edit settings.
+[core-cn](https://github.com/L0615T1C5-216AC-9437/core-cn) is recommended in order view and edit settings.

 ### Contact
 Discord: L0615T1C4L.N16HTM4R3#6238